Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Problem Formulation and Methods

 \section{Problem Formulation and Methods}

 Our work aims to study whether LLMs suffer from position bias in the rubric-based format.
-In this setting, an LLM is asked to judge a question-response pair with a set of rubric score options.
+We have two settings in total.
+In the first setting, an LLM is asked to judge a question-response pair with a set of rubric score options.
 We define position bias in this context as a systematic preference for selecting score options appearing at particular positions.
+In the second setting, each rubric does not come with a specific score description; instead, the model assigns a score within a given range based on its own understanding.
+Please refer to~\Cref{fig:pevals}.